Anymatix/ComfyUI_portable/README.md

 ### Artifact Structure

-- GitHub Actions artifacts directly contain the `anymatix` directory
+- ZIP files contain the `anymatix` directory as the root
-- When downloaded and extracted, the `anymatix` directory is immediately available
+- When extracted, the `anymatix` directory contains:
-- No nested zip files or additional extraction steps required
+  - `ComfyUI`: The ComfyUI application
+  - `miniforge`: The Python environment with all dependencies
 - Consistent structure across all platforms (Windows, macOS, Linux)

 ### CI/CD Integration